ilsundal/ncollections/README.md

 ### PriorityQueue

 A PriorityQueue is a Queue that orders its elements according to a *compare_fn*, which can be provided during instantiation via an options object.
 If no *compare_fn* is provided then a default (natural) ordering is used.
-A PriorityQueue is backed by both a [TreeMap](#TreeMap) (for fast sorting order) and [LinkedList](#LinkedList) (to allow elements with the same priority, dequeued in FIFO order).
-Thus, all associated methods are fast.
+A PriorityQueue is backed by a [TreeMap](#TreeMap) (to keep priority order efficiently) and several [LinkedList](#LinkedList) instances (to allow for elements with the same priority, dequeued in FIFO order).
+Thus, its methods are all fast.

 To instantiate a PriorityQueue: